-In the event a municipality participating in a TID containing more than 1 municipality desires to withdraw from the TID, such municipality may, by petition containing the signatures of the fee-paying owners whose properties represent at least 51 per cent of the assessed value within the TID and at least 51 per cent of the fee-paying property owners within the district, seek a dissolution vote from its municipal legislative body.
-Upon such approval from a municipal legislative body, the withdrawing municipality shall then also receive an affirmative vote of the lead municipality's legislative body, in order to effectuate the withdrawal.
+In the event Lexington desires to withdraw from a TID involving more than one municipality, it may, by petition containing the signatures of the fee-paying owners whose properties represent at least 51 per cent of the assessed value within the TID and at least 51 per cent of the fee-paying property owners within the district, seek a dissolution vote from Town Meeting.
+If Lexington is not the lead municipality, upon such approval from Town Meeting, Lexington shall then also receive an affirmative vote of the lead municipality's legislative body, in order to effectuate the withdrawal.